by Nebula Haze & Sirius Fourside

-Most strains of cannabis are known as "photoperiod" strains and don't start flowering (making buds) until they get specific signals from the sun that winter is coming, and so need special light schedules to be induced into making buds.
+These are different from most strains of cannabis, which are known as “photoperiod” strains.
+Photoperiod plants don’t start flowering (making buds) until they get specific signals from the sun that winter is coming, and so need special light schedules to be induced into making buds.

-Conversely, Ruderalis plants don't wait any type of signal.
-Instead Ruderalis plants start flowering when they reach 3-4 weeks of age no matter what's going on with the sun, and their buds are mature only 2-3 months from seed.
+Conversely, Ruderalis plants don’t need any type of signal.
+Instead, Ruderalis plants start flowering when they reach 3-4 weeks of age no matter what’s going on with the sun or light schedules, and their buds are ready to harvest only a few months from seed.

-By living such a short life, Ruderalis plants were able to survive in Russia with short summers and extremely long winters.
-Unfortunately just like other types of wild hemp, wild Ruderalis buds contain next to no THC.
-Wild ruderalis plants were also very small, and produced tiny amounts of bud, which might make them seem useless to cannabis growers.
+By living such a short life, Ruderalis cannabis plants were able to survive in Russia with short summers and extremely long winters.
+Unfortunately, just like other types of wild hemp, wild Ruderalis buds contain very low levels of THC.
+Wild Ruderalis plants were also very small and produced tiny amounts of bud, which might make them seem useless to cannabis growers.